88-degrees/Book-of-Changes/appendix02s1.md

 ###### p.
 272

-6. 'Advantage will come from warding off injury:'--(the subject of this line) above and (the ignorant) below, all do and are done to in accordance with their nature.
+6. 'Advantage will come from warding off injury:' -- (the subject of this line) above and (the ignorant) below, all do and are done to in accordance with their nature.

 <a name="fr_194"></a>[V](#fn_194).
 (The trigram for) clouds ascending over that